Explore Study Abroad in Switzerland: What It Means to Thrive

 ignite-thought-leadership-article-thrive-en4865

 Engagement is when someone fully deploys their skills, strengths, and attention to a challenging task.
 Deep engagement, sometimes referred to as "flow" (a term first coined by Csikszentmihalyi in 1989) [6], is a gratifying experience where time seems to stop.
 It is achieved when one’s skills are just sufficient for a challenging activity where there is a clear goal and immediate feedback on progress.
-People are much more likely to experience this when involved in activities of their own choosing, a concept that has been developed through different aspects of the programme.
+People are much more likely to experience this when involved in activities of their own choosing, a concept that has been developed through different aspects of the study abroad programme.

 ignite-thought-leadership-article-thrive-en6247